ThomasRochefortB/takehome-valence/README.md

 I wanted to show what I could do, so I went overboard with the project.
 I implemented a few extra features that I thought would be useful:
 - I thought it was boring to retrieve from a static pdf file... so I integrated the PubMed API to chat with any OpenAccess article.
 - The Assistant supports message history.
 - I integrated SAFE-GPT as a tool for de novo molecule generation.
+(ONLY WORKS ON NVIDIA GPUs, cant get it to work on Apple Silicon for some reason...)
 - The LangChain agent is deployed as a chat interface using chainlit.